 - It is a 28 day, daily course of HIV medications you can take to significantly reduce the risk of HIV infection if you have been exposed to HIV. - PEP does not provide protection against pregnancy or other sexually transmitted infections (STIs). - PEP is an emergency prevention method.
 Condoms, harm reduction supplies, and other HIV prevention tools are still important to use.

 PEP is a combination of medications.
-The three possible drug combinations for PEP that are recommended by the Canadian Medical Association are:
+The three possible drug combinations for PEP outlined in the Canadian Guidelines are: